Minimise On Site Vibration with a Static Three Point Roller

 These rollers compact the ground through a kneading motion, as well as through pressure (as opposed to vibration).
 The static rolling used by these machines relies upon the weight of the unit and the overall liner load — in other words, they compact the ground through weight.

-The Static Three Point Roller compacts various soil types into a flat foundation, ensuring that the final surface can be laid accurately and smoothly.
+The Static Three Point Roller compacts various soil types into a flat foundation, ensuring the final surface can be laid accurately and smoothly.

 Ideal locations for a Three Point Roller

-- Night works
+- In night works

 - On or near bridges

-- Above essential services
+- Above essential underground services

-- Around historic buildings/sites
+- Around historic structures and heritage sites

-- A reduction in air void content
+- Reduced air void content

 - Resistance to rutting and cracking